-With a population of 1.6 million, Auckland is New Zealand’s only big city, but note: it is not the capital.
-Despite its size, Auckland is a generally safe and surprisingly easy-going place to visit.
+With a population of around 1.6 million, Auckland is New Zealand’s only big city.
+Despite its size, it is a generally safe and surprisingly easygoing place to visit.

-One-third of residents were born overseas which is why you'll find Auckland a very cosmopolitan city with strong British, Asian and Pacific Islander influences.
-This mix underscores Aucklanders' appreciation for different cultures, and travelers will feel welcomed in many places.
+One-third of residents were born overseas, which is why you'll find Auckland a very cosmopolitan place with strong British, Asian and Pacific Islander influences.
+This mix underscores the city's appreciation for different cultures, and travelers will feel welcomed in many places.

-Auckland is built on a series of extinct volcanoes that offer great city views for walkers © denizunlusu / Getty Images
+Auckland is built on a series of dormant volcanoes that offer great city views for walkers © Kritsana Laroque / Shutterstock

 There are several beautiful hikes around Auckland, so good hiking shoes will come in handy.
-To help protect Auckland’s native bush, give them a good clean before you come; otherwise, they may have to be cleaned at the airport during customs checks (see below).
+To help protect Auckland’s native bush, give them a good clean before you come (more on that below); otherwise, they may have to be cleaned at the airport during customs checks .

 Auckland has several native forests with walking or hiking trails through the trees.
 Before you enter, you may see a shoe cleaning station with brushes and spray for your shoes.
 This is to stop the spread of kauri dieback, a disease that affects the huge, native kauri trees.
 Clean your shoes before and after walking through the bush to help prevent it from spreading further.